AlGepe/OmniSnippets_JS/docs/omni/onResult/getUnit.rst

     If you are not sure what are the ``slug``, ``name`` and ``full name`` of a given unit, you can check it on the `Unit Switchers` section of BB

-For similar behaviour but slightly different output check the functions :ref:`getUnitFullNameFor<getunitFull>` and :ref:`getUnitNameFor<getunitname>`.

 Syntax
 ~~~~~~